-We are always mindful about the valuables that we own, be it money, jewellery, gadgets etc. We have a system set up to safeguard anything and everything we own.
+We are always mindful of the valuables that we own, be it money, jewelry, gadgets, etc. We have a system set up to safeguard anything and everything we own.
 And if you are so vigilant about your personal belongings then safeguarding your website has to be taken a notch higher than this.
 Why?
 As you have more to lose from a hacked website than from a lost personal belonging.
-You stand to lose money, business and reputation from every loophole in your website that has been hacked into.
-So, all those people out there who have not been taking the WordPress Website Security seriously it’s time to gear up!
+You stand to lose money, business, and reputation from every loophole in your website that has been hacked into.
+So, all those people out there who have not been taking WordPress Website Security seriously it’s time to gear up!
 I am going to list out some do’s and don’ts to help you manage your WordPress website security.

 The Do’s for WordPress Website Security

 Remove Version Numbers